 Should we then blame technology for failing to make good on its promise to ensure better and more qualitative life for all.
 Perhaps, it wouldn’t be so farfetched to say that in actual fact, technology has done and is still doing its best and the onus lies on us humans to do the rest.

-AdHang is a No.1 agency for digital marketing in Nigeria, and the first internet public enlightenment agency in Africa.
+AdHang.com is a No.1 agency for digital marketing in Nigeria and the first internet public enlightenment agency in Africa.
 AdHang has all that are needed to achieve your digital marketing objectives and goals.
-From strategic digital marketing, tactical approach to employing advanced digital marketing tools and technologies, using seasoned marketers with decades of marketing communications experience.
+From strategic digital marketing, a tactical approach to employing advanced digital marketing tools and technologies, using seasoned marketers with decades of marketing communications experience.